Journalism and Media Studies B.A. Degree Map

 Print Journalism / News Editorial

-The Department of Journalism and Mass Communications offers a full sequence of photojournalism courses that incorporate the tools and concepts of visual journalism by utilizing still photography, writing, slideshows and video.
+The Department of Journalism and Media Studies offers a full sequence of photojournalism courses that incorporate the tools and concepts of visual journalism by utilizing still photography, writing, slideshows and video.

 We emphasize strong graphic skills as well as strong storytelling skills, encouraging students to report on their communities and, as they gain confidence, the world at large.
 Our program is driven by the idea that images and words are natural allies and to use them both with a high degree of precision and skill is a process that requires learning the language of vision.
 Using this language well enhances any publication’s intention of clear and readable communication about news and ideas that matter to journalism consumers.